 After arrest of official, DRDO directs scientists to ensure cyber discipline

-“Such advisories are issued from time to time to sensitise people from falling into traps.
-The latest one was prompted by the Pune case,” said one of the officials.
+“Such advisories are issued from time to time to sensitise people from falling into traps,” said an agency official.

 NEW DELHI: The Defence Research and Development Organisation (DRDO) has asked the country’s military scientists and other officials to ensure strict cyber discipline, steer clear of avoidable interactions on social media and not entertain calls from unknown numbers, including those from outside the country, to safeguard critical information related to India’s security in a new advisory, government officials aware of the matter said on Sunday.